alancrawford/alancrawford.github.io/_pages/Research.md

 [Online Appendix](../assets/workingpapers/CrawfordAR (2023) Estimating dynamic diversion ratios in storable good industries - Online Appdx.pdf)

-This article estimates value-based dynamic diversion ratios capturing the influence of both contemporaneous and inter-temporal substitution on forward-looking storable goods firms' pricing incentives.
-They are key inputs in a new dynamic upwards price pressure test, dGUPPI.
-The estimation procedure obviates the need to estimate consumers' dynamic demand function and is computable within a policy-making timeframe.
+This article estimates diversion ratios capturing the influence of dynamic substitution patterns on forward-looking storable goods firms' profits.
+These dynamic diverted value ratios are key inputs in a new dynamic upwards price pressure test, dGUPPI.
+This new method obviates the need to estimate consumers' dynamic demand function and is computable within a policy-making timeframe.
 To illustrate its practical use to policymakers, it is applied to the UK laundry detergent industry from 2002 to 2012.
-Estimated bounds on the dynamic diverted value ratios calculate set-valued dGUPPI to assess the likelihood that anticompetitive effects arise in a hypothetical brand acquisition.
+Estimated bounds on the dynamic diverted value ratios calculate set-valued dGUPPI that overturn standard static empirical policy tools that would incorrectly permit an anticompetitive hypothetical merger.

 **High dimensional high frequency retail price dynamics: accounting for missing prices and quantities** joint with Lars Nesheim